elizabeth-poggie/elizabeth-poggie/_content/notes/lab-3-user-interfaces.md

 <!-- TODO: insert Design -->

-An intermediate developer has provided you with some starter code to help you out, this code will turn the hamburger icon in the top-right of the webpage into a theme-toggler.
+An intermediate developer has provided you with some code to help you out, this code will turn the hamburger icon in the top-right of the webpage into a theme-toggler.
 Once this is working, you should add the following `styles.css` to your project:

 <!-- TODO: insert CSS -->